Obsidian Memo] I've Been Thinking…On the Future of Capitalism - AI, Digital Currency, Geopolitics & Impact, ft. BLK Larry Fink's Letter

 Capitalism, like democracy, communism, or socialism, is not divine law.
 It's a human experiment — a framework we designed to organize economic life.
 We sometimes forget that it's not eternal, nor inevitable.
 It is a system, and systems evolve.

 In undergrad, I was a pre‑law and international relations + finance major at NYU.
 My dream was to work for the United Nations as a human rights lawyer.
-I wanted to fight for the vulnerable, to negotiate treaties, to shape the global commons.
+I wanted to fight for the vulnerable, to negotiate treaties, to redistribute resources around the world for a more equitable society.

-One afternoon, in my investment banking class, professor Murphy — a man I'd already sparred with in a two‑hour debate about the very concept of interest rates (I had questioned the entire premise of interest rates, arguing they were essentially rent on unused resources—why should my idle lambs generate income simply by being lent out?)—welcomed an old friend as a guest speaker.
+One afternoon, in my investment banking class, professor Murphy — a man I'd already sparred with in a two‑hour debate about the very concept of interest rates (I had questioned the premise of interest rates, arguing that they were essentially rent on unused resources.
+Why should my neighbor in need have to pay for borrowing those resources if they would be returned in the same condition, in good faith and trust?
+In other words, why should my idle lambs generate income simply by being lent out?)—welcomed an old friend as a guest speaker.
 His friend was Larry Fink.
 They used to work together at First Boston.

 I didn't know then that this was the defining moment of my career.

-Larry spoke not just about markets, but about the potential for capitalism to be a force for good — for markets to lift people out of poverty, to finance solutions to climate change, to build bridges and hospitals and broadband networks.
+Larry spoke not only about markets, but about capitalism’s potential to be a force for good — lifting people out of poverty, financing solutions that uphold human dignity, and building infrastructure such as bridges, hospitals, and broadband networks to enhance social well‑being.

 Something shifted.
 I realized that the same global architecture I had been preparing to work around — through diplomacy and policy — could also be reshaped from within.
 The very capital flows that move across borders every day are among the most powerful forces in our world.
 And if harnessed responsibly, they could serve the same mission I cared about: human flourishing.